nlenno1/nick-lennon-drummer-ms1/README.md

 - About Me - Profile picture with biography to give indepth information about the clients background in their field
 - Career highlights - A vertical timeline to give the user an overview of the important points from the clients experience if they don't want to read the biography
 - Studio Credits - Cover art of previous recording work.
 Each images will link to spotify to allow you to listen to the music.
 Images have a hover feature to show the name of the song for the Desktop breakpoint.
 Audio samples are also avaliable underneath the album images using Soundcloud.
+- Basic CV Download - A stripped down CV to allow recruiters to retain a copy of it for future reference
 ### lessons.html
 - Lesson Video Advert - A short advert for the clients tutoring service.
 The video plays but muted to draw the user in but all the important information is displayed on the screen in text.
 - Lessons Overview - A revision of the main points from the video with clear icons to enable faster understanding